stanislaw/EchoLogger/README.md

 `EchoLogger` is a logging utility.
 It was created to make a log-and-drop debugging routine more simple, more informative and faster than it currently is with `NSLog`.

+Key features:

+* __"Echo"__ means that besides tracing the __values__ of what is logged, EchoLogger also echoes back the __what__ is logged.

+* For its main L-methods EchoLogger does not follow traditional NSLog-like input format for arguments: _(@"Format string", args...)_.
+Instead you pass the what you want to be logged - pass up to 20 different objects/variables you want to know about - each argument stands for one object.

 After you have `EchoLogger` installed in your app, it becomes the easiest and the fastest way of doing a logging on a daily basis.

 ## Installation